Gerrudo/discord-tf2updates/README.md

     - Required if you have one or more commands which use guild commands. guild commands for this application are only used for Development Purposes.

   ### SlashCommands

+  - CommandName
+    - Name of the command, will be automatically prefixed with / when used in discord so don't set it to "/mycommandname".
+  - CommandDescription
+    - Description of the command.
+Will be shown to the user in preview when typing commands.
+  - GlobalCommand
+    - Will create a global commmand if set to true, will create a guild command if set to false.